 12.05 Chairperson’s Introduction

-12.10 Managing Communications, Meetings and Mediation to Optimise Management of the Difficult Parent and Protect Your Legal Position
+12.10 Managing Communications, Privacy, Meetings, Mediation and Media to Optimise Management of the Difficult Parent and Protect Your Legal Position

 - Developing a communications strategy in dealing with difficult parents